Bishopric of Cammin

+From west to east, the diocese bordered the dioceses of Schwerin, Havelberg, Brandenburg, Lubusz, Poznań, Gniezno and Włocławek.

+The cathedral complex in Kamień Pomorski is listed as a Historic Monument of Poland.

 History

+Christianisation

+In 1000, the Diocese of Kołobrzeg was founded by Polish monarch Bolesław I the Brave, covering ecclesiastical authority over the region of Pomerania.
+Later on, it was suppressed, and the ecclesiastical authority was held by the Archdiocese of Gniezno.

 After Duke Bolesław III Wrymouth of Poland had conquered Pomerania until 1121/22, Saint Otto of Bamberg between 1124 and 1128 Christianised the area.
 Otto's first mission in 1124 followed a failed mission by eremite Bernard in 1122, and was initiated by Bolesław with the approval of both Lothair III, Holy Roman Emperor, and Pope Callixtus II.
 Otto's second mission in 1128 was initiated by Lothair after a pagan reaction.
 Wartislaw I, Duke of Pomerania supported and aided both missions.
 Between the missions, he had expanded his duchy westward, up to Güstrow.
 These former Lutician areas were not subject to Polish overlordship, but claimed by the Holy Roman Empire.
 Otto during his lifetime did not succeed in founding a diocese, caused by a conflict of the archbishops of Magdeburg and Gniezno about ecclesiastical hegemony in the area.
 Otto died in 1139.